e-dzia/mastermind/README.md

 Player chooses a move (code) with the highest value of the corresponding metric.

 **Num simulations** is the number of simulations performed in each round.
-Of course more simulations means more time to compute everything (~10 sec per game), but it *might* produce better results (in my experiments it didn't though).
+Of course even more simulations means more time to compute everything (~10 sec per game), but it *might* produce better results (in my experiments it didn't though).